Leonard890/Naruto-Uzumaki/README.md

 # About Naruto-Uzumaki

   In this project, I've decided to do one of my favorite anime characters.
-Naruto Uzumaki was one of my first animes I've come across on.
+Naruto(1999) was one of my first animes I've come across on.
 It is also the reason why I started to work out to become a different person.

 > And my dream is to be the greatest Hokage!
 That way, people will stop disrespecting me and start treating me like I'm somebody.
 Someone important!"